benjaminjt/micro-nervous/README.md

   new RedisNerve('sub'),
 ];

+// A stats instance serves healthchecks and stats over http const stats = new Stats({ port: 3000 });

-// And an instance of the Service class just ties together Nerve instances const service = new Service({ nerves, enableStats: true, statsPort: 3000 });
+// Instance of the Service class just ties together Nerve instances and stats const service = new Service({ nerves, stats );

 // This gives you an event emitter, nothing too special service.on('ready', () => console.log('Your service is ready!'));